saboooor/saboooor/GUIDE_ArchLinuxInstallation.md

 Type ```d``` and press Enter/Return until all the partitions are deleted.<br>
 With the disk fully wiped now, type ```g``` and press Enter/Return.
 This will create a new GPT partition table.

 Create a **new primary partition** by typing ```n``` and pressing Enter/Return.
 Make it 500MB.
-This can be done by selecting the initial sector, then in the final sector typing +500M.
-After creating, type ```t```, and then set it to ```1``` for EFI System, if the partition type doesn't show as an EFI System, this guide is probably out of date.
+This can be done by selecting the initial sector, then in the final sector typing +500M.<br>

-If this guide is out of date as stated above, yell at me.
-Until then, type ```t```, and then type ```l``` (lowercase L), and find the number correspondent to the EFI/ESP partition.
-Type this number and press Enter/Return.
-This should return as an EFI system
+After creating, take note of the partition number that is shown, usually this is 1, **we will use this number as 'X' later in the guide**

+Type ```t```, and press Enter/Return, type the number indicated as X and press Enter/Return.
+Now it will ask you for a partition type or alias, this is ```1``` for EFI System.

-Create a new partition, using ```n```, select the needed size (I recommend using the remaining SSD space, unless you are setting up with a SWAP partition, see 6b).
+Create a new partition, using ```n```, select the needed size (I recommend using the remaining drive space, unless you are setting up with a SWAP partition, see 6b).
 After this, you should have your drive with 2 partitions, a 500MB EFI, and a second one with the remaining space, where you will install the operating system.

 #### Step 6b (Optional): Setting up a SWAP partition